ralph-uy-aes/homelab/tryhackme/fundamental-skills/common-attacks.md

 - Antivirus updates are pretty frequent because they keep known exploit signatures
     - When new malware is discovered, antivirus vendors generate signatures to identify the malware
     - Updated antivirus catch these signatures and prevent malware

+#### Summary
+- I learned a ton from this room.
+Everything from common attack vectors to safety protocols was discussed.
+I had background knowledge on all of these topics, but I got a more in-depth look at things like TLS, password security, how VPNs work, Backup rules, antivirus signatures, malware, etc...
+I also learned about real cases of these attacks and also examples of real products like password managers and VPNs.